A little carnac for you to get this third hour going.

 Good afternoon.

-Uh they were getting great pressure to do that.
+They were getting great pressure to do that.

-And remember, the foundations gave money directly to Acorn.
+And remember, the foundations gave money directly to Acorn, the foundation from Fannie Mae and Freddie Mac.

-So Fannie Mae anyway.
+So to Fannie Mae anyway.

 It also means that the people at Citigroup weren't always making bad loans.